Google Chrome is the world’s most popular web browser, boasting over 1 billion users.

 The Chrome extension lets you bypass censorship and access geo-restricted content directly in your browser, and at rapid speeds.

-SaferVPN offers a network of 88 servers in 59 countries, and while this is not as many servers as other VPN providers on this list, the number of locations covered does allow for the unblocking of several streaming services.
+SaferVPN offers a network of 1,300 servers in more than 50 countries, and while this is not as many servers as other VPN providers on this list, the number of locations covered does allow for the unblocking of several streaming services.

 The Chrome VPN extension uses an HTTPS proxy for encryption of your data, protecting your data from prying eyes.
 As with all VPN browser extensions, there are limitations to the protection they can provide, so it’s always recommended to use the Chrome browser extension alongside the full VPN app.